phpearth/docs/faq/intro/04-php-vs-other-languages.md

   next: "/faq/intro/which-hosting-service-should-i-use/"
 ---

-Completely normal question to ask yourself when starting a project is which language, platform, database to choose.
+Completely normal question to ask yourself when starting a project is which technology to choose.

-* good speed & performance
+* Good speed & performance
-* simplicity and ability to develop complex apps
+* Simplicity and ability to develop complex applications
-* best, large and diverse community among developer communities
+* Very vibrant, large and diverse community
-* active, updated and detailed manual
+* Active, updated and detailed manual
+* Wide selection of out-of-the-box, popular and production ready open source solutions such as CMSes, E-commerce, CRMs and frameworks, components and libraries for building applications from scratch.

-## Resources
+## See also

 If you're still not convinced just yet, please do check also some other resources on this topic:

 * [Why Choose PHP Over alternatives](http://www.sitepoint.com/why-choose-php/) - Why should a developer choose PHP for a new projects, rather than an alternative language?